Judy Callingham: Media work

-In the 1990s Callingham and her husband Brian Edwards began a media training company, and they co-wrote How to Survive and Win with the Media (2000).
+In the 1990s, Callingham and her husband Brian Edwards began a media training company, and they co-wrote How to Survive and Win with the Media (2000).
 A review for the Evening Post described it as an "easy read, good natured, practical and encouraging", although noted that the book "is full of what most of us would regard as common sense".
 Callingham and Edwards have said that most of their clients are businesspeople and politicians.

-Notably, Callingham and her husband provided media training to Helen Clark from the mid-1990s to the late 2000s, including after she became prime minister in 1999.
+Callingham and her husband provided media training to Helen Clark from the mid-1990s to the late 2000s, including after she became prime minister in 1999.
 They were credited for converting her into a capable television performer, including by encouraging her to soften her voice and ensuring that she appeared serious or smiled when appropriate.
 They also provided media training to ministers in her government.
 In 2007, journalist Tracy Watkins claimed "all new ministers are offered the Edwards-Callingham treatment".
 In 2011 it was reported that they had provided media training to Wellington mayor Celia Wade-Brown.

 Appointments and later career

 Callingham was the president and chair of the New Zealand Writers Guild for three years in the 1990s, and in 2001 she became the first president of the New Zealand Writers Foundation.
 She represented New Zealand in policy and research at the International Affiliation of Writers Guilds.
-From 1999 to 2001 she was the chair of the New Zealand Academy of Film and Television Arts.
-In 2001, Callingham was made a Companion of the New Zealand Order of Merit for services to drama.
+From 1999 to 2001, she was the chair of the New Zealand Academy of Film and Television Arts.
+In the 2001 Queen's Birthday Honours, Callingham was appointed a Companion of the New Zealand Order of Merit, for services to drama.

-From 2002 to 2007 she sat on the board of NZ On Air, and from 2004 to 2007 was the board's deputy chair.
+From 2002 to 2007, Calllingham sat on the board of NZ On Air, and from 2004 to 2007 was the board's deputy chair.
 ACT politician Rodney Hide criticised her appointment, asking whether it was "payback for this prime minister and other ministers' media training" (referring to the training offered by Callingham and her husband to Helen Clark).
 The criticism was rejected by Broadcasting Minister Steve Maharey.
 Another source of controversy was that Callingham was on the board at the time her husband applied for, and received, funding for a television show.
 She had, however, recused herself from the decision-making process in line with conflict-of-interest rules.

-In 2013 she graduated from the University of Auckland with a Bachelor of Arts with First Class Honours in Political Studies.
-She is also a Fellow of the Trinity College of Music in Speech and Drama.
+In 2013, Callingham graduated from the University of Auckland with a Bachelor of Arts degree with first-class honours in political studies.
+She is also a Fellow of Trinity College of Music in speech and drama.